IVF – In Vitro Fertilization (Test Tube Baby)

 So what happens during IVF?

-In general, IVF has five steps if you decide to use your own eggs. the process only takes three steps if you choose to use donor eggs:
+In general, IVF has five steps if you decide to use your own eggs.
+The procedure only takes three steps if you choose to use donor eggs:

 Step 1: Stimulation